-Cabina Transporance and Associate hiliter Ethics, Transparency and Accountability Businesses should conduct and govern themselves with Ethics, Transparency and Accountability.
-Sustainable Products and Services Businesses should provide goods and services that are safe and contribute to sustainability throughout their life cycle.
-Employees' well-being Businesses should promote the well-being of all employees.
-Stakeholder Engagement Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalised.
-Protecting Human Rights Businesses should respect and promote human rights.
-Reducing Environmental Impact Business should respect, protect and make efforts to restore environment.
-Responsible Policy Advocacy Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner.
-Inclusive Growth & Equitable Development Businesses should support inclusive growth and equitable development.
-Providing Value to Customers Businesses should engage with and provide value to their customers and consumers in a responsible manner.
-Employees' well-being Stakeholder Engagement Protecting Human Rights Reducing Environmental Impact Responsible Policy Advocacy Inclusive Growth & Equitable Development
+P1 Ethics, Transparency and Accountability Businesses should conduct and govern themselves with Ethics, Transparency and Accountability.
+P2 Sustainable Products and Services Businesses should provide goods and services that are safe and contribute to sustainability throughout their life cycle.
+P3 Employees' well-being Businesses should promote the well-being of all employees.
+P4 Stakeholder Engagement Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalised.
+P5 Protecting Human Rights Businesses should respect and promote human rights.
+P6 Reducing Environmental Impact Business should respect, protect and make efforts to restore environment.
+P7 Responsible Policy Advocacy Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner.
+P8 Inclusive Growth & Equitable Development Businesses should support inclusive growth and equitable development.
+P9 Providing Value to Customers Businesses should engage with and provide value to their customers and consumers in a responsible manner.

 S.No.
-Questions P1 P2 Р3 P4 P5 P6 P7 P8 P9 Y Y Y Y Y Y Y γ Y 1 Do you have a policy/policies for · 2 Has the policy been formulated in consultation with the relevant stakeholders?
+Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have a policy/policies for Y Y Y Y Y Y Y Y Y 2 Has the policy been formulated in consultation with the relevant stakeholders?
 Y Y Y Y Y Y Y Y Y 3 Does the policy conform to any national/international standards?
 If yes, specify?
-(50 words) The policies are in compliance with national/international laws as applicable.
+(50 words) ternational The policies are in compliance with national/international laws as applicable.
 The policies are in line with respective principles of National Guidelines on Responsible Business Conduct (NGRBC) and National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business (NVGs) as issued by Ministry of Corporate Affairs, Government of India, in July 2011.
 4 Has the policy being approved by the Board?
 If yes, has it been signed by the MD/owner/CEO/appropriate Board Director?
+All the policies are approved by the Business Responsibility Committee of the Board.
+All the policies are signed by the Whole-time Director & CFO who is also the Chairman of BRR Committee.
 5 Does the Company have a specified committee of the Board/Director/ Official to oversee the implementation of the policy?
-Y Υ Y Y Y Y Y Y Y 6 Indicate the link for the policy to be viewed online? http://inf oedge.in/ pdfs/busi ness-resp onsibility- policies-ne ew.pdf 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
-The policies have been communicated to employees through the Intranet and external stakeholders through the Company's website (www.infoedge.in) 8 Does the Company have in-house structure to implement the policy/policies?
-Y Y Y Y Y Y Y Y Y 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
-Customers/Vendors/Contractors etc. to report any concerns or grievances pertaining to stakeholder can raise their concerns.
+Y Y Y Y Y Y Y Y 6 Indicate the link for the policy to be viewed online? http://infoedge.in/pdfs/business-responsibility-policies-new.pdf 7 Has the policy been formally communicated to all relevant internal and external stakeholders? to employ vebsite (w tranet and l externa 8 Does the Company have in-house structure to implement the policy/policies?
+Y Y Y Y Y Y Y Y Y 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/ policies?
+10 Has the Company carried out independent audit/ evaluation of the working of this policy by internal or external agency? e Statutorų tively app